waltercostamb/course_viral-microbiology_2023/program.md

 # Program for module "Viral Microbiology": Part B

 Part B of this module consists of 60h.
 30h will be covered each week, with attendance between 9h30 to 12h30 and 13h to 16h.
+If not otherwise indicated by the teacher, theory will be covered in the mornings and practice in the afternoons.

 | MON | TUE | WED | THU | FRI |
 | -------- | --------  | --------- | --------- | --------- |